10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 It can be helpful if an adult says the names of the letters or numbers that the child finds if the child is working on learning his/her letters and numbers.

 • Number of players = 2-4 players for most games.
-I have seen lotto games that 6 people can play, but these seem to be rare.
+I have seen lotto games that 6 people can play, but these seem rare.

 10) Tenzi